ga4gh/vrs/README.md

 The [GA4GH](https://www.ga4gh.org/) [Variation Representation Specification](https://vr-spec.readthedocs.io/) provides a comprehensive framework for the computational representation of biological sequence variation.
-VR-Spec is the result of a collaboration among [contributors](CONTRIBUTORS.md) representing national information resource providers, major international public initiatives, and diagnostic testing laboratories.
+VRS is the result of a collaboration among [contributors](CONTRIBUTORS.md) representing national information resource providers, major international public initiatives, and diagnostic testing laboratories.

-> **NOTE:** vr-spec is under very active development.
+> **NOTE:** VRS is under very active development.
 The priorities
 > and roadmap are available at the [VR 2019
 > Project](https://github.com/orgs/ga4gh/projects/5).